* GadgetBuilder.com *

 The handwheel on the apron had poor feel due to backlash in the gearing, particularly noticeable when changing directions.
 I made an eccentric brass bushing, 1/2" diameter with a 1cm hole offset by 20 thou in the 3 jaw with a shim.
 The apron was drilled and reamed 1/2", one end of the bushing was reduced slightly with a file so it would start into the hole; the bushing was inserted slightly and tried with different orientations to find the maximum engagement of the gears without binding, then the bush was tapped home with a mallet.
 This minimized the backlash from this source.
 The apron gears are well made and run true so there is no change in friction vs rotation.

 The rack was removed and the mounting holes were drilled out by 15 thou as were the counterbores.
 The rack was re-fitted and a shim was fitted above the rack at several places to lower the rack slightly, increasing engagement with the apron drive gear.
 In combination with the eccentric bushing this reduced the backlash by about 2/3.
-Eventually, I'll probably mill 5 thou or so off the top of the apron on the left side to further increase the gear/rack mesh since this causes the majority of the remaining backlash.

 A thin washer was fitted between the handwheel and the apron to minimize endplay, further improving "feel" of the handwheel.